michaelkolber/tic-tac-toe/README.md

 # tic-tac-toe
 A simple one-player tic tac toe game

-Uses a very basic AI to play (and usually lose to) you.
+Uses a very basic algorithm to play (and usually lose to) you.